chrisalexander/blog/_posts/2010/2010-02-21-nexus-one-first-impressions.md

 For a short while (while that was out of commission) I had had an original iPhone; I found that a rather painful device, as my numerous posts on the subject gently hint at.

-And last Thursday we embarked on the next phase - a Nexus One [appeared on my desk](/2613).
+And last Thursday we embarked on the next phase - a Nexus One appeared on my desk (#2613).

 Here's my thoughts on the phone, having had it in my hands for a few short days.